Gloompashcy/Practice-Hands/README.md

 # Current Progress
 Currently, 8 hands and 8 planets have been added.
-Future 0.x.0 releases will include bathes of 4 to 8 hands, in sets of 2 to 6 unique types.
+Future content releases will include batches of roughly 8 hands, in sets of 2 to 6 unique types.

 # Added Hands
 ## Mingles